IMG 4159.HEIC scaled

 The Middle School has its own requirement of five service hours per year for 6th, 7th and 8th grade.
 No themes are attached to the service requirements.
 Any student that transfers into middle school at McQuaid Jesuit will receive five credit hours for the year(s) they were not enrolled at McQuaid.
 All middle school students should complete the 15-hour requirement before the end of 8th grade to be eligible to move from middle school to high school.

-Students can contact the Mr. Baber or Mrs. Terradas to get suggestions for appropriate volunteer activities.
+Students can contact Ms. Flaitz at aflaitz@mcquaid.org to get suggestions for appropriate volunteer activities.

-The Sophomore theme is “Life and Dignity of the Human Person” and should focus on recognizing the dignity of others and helping people in need lead fulfilling lives.
-Sophomores will complete 20-service hours.
+Service under this theme “Life and Dignity of the Human Person” should focus on recognizing the dignity of others and helping people in need lead fulfilling lives.
+High school students will complete 20-service hours.

-Examples of service that would fulfill this theme include work with the elderly, children, individuals with disabilities, pro-life causes, etc.
+Examples of service that would fulfill this theme include work with the elderly, children, individuals with disabilities, the sick, pro-life causes, etc.

-The junior theme is “Option for the Poor” and should focus on service to the hungry, homeless, or those affected by poverty.
-Juniors will complete 20-service hours.
+Service under this theme “Option for the Poor” should focus on service to the hungry, unhoused, or those affected by material poverty.
+High school students will complete 20-service hours.

 Seniors are required to complete a significant capstone service project for graduation.
 The Capstone ought to be a substantial, standalone project with at least 25 hours of volunteer work focused on serving the poor, marginalized, and underserved.
 Any hours a student accumulates for a project that has not been pre-approved will not be allowed to count towards that project.
 The project will preferably include contact with a population in need, as kinship with the marginalized is an integral part of Christian service.
 Please see this informational page for more details on the Capstone project and for ideas to fulfill the requirement.